ECOSTRESS-Tutorials/ECOSTRESS-Sharpening-Tutorial/README.md

 The document called **"Common_sharpening_errors.pdf"** lists bugs/errors you might encounter when using the notebook and some ways to resolve these issues.

+Even if there are some steps to ensure that we only downscale clear pixels.
+I adivse to check how the original granule looked, espicecially if the results is suspicious.
+It could be due to bad geolocation, unmasked clouds or any other error in the original image.

 Questions, suggestions, or remarks: quentindehaene@gmail.com or glynn.hulley@jpl.nasa.gov